libwasm/libwasm/README.md

         Dissable asserts
      CACHE_DIR=<directory name>
         sets the directory where  the scons cache will be stored (default = /tmp/scons_cache_dir)

+Note that scons has a *-jN* option to allow parallel compilations.

 You will find the library in the 'lib' directory and the programs in the 'bin' directory.